 They spread these organisms through their stool, vomit, saliva, and direct contact with their skin.
 These diseases can spread to humans by breathing contaminated air, touching contaminated surfaces, or consuming contaminated foods.
 Cockroaches are commonly attracted to household kitchens and bathrooms as they seek out food and water.

-How to Get Rid Of Small Roaches and Eggs?
+How to Get Rid Of Baby Cockroaches and Eggs?

 Multiple pesticides and roach killers are available on the market.
 Consider using a bait station with roach poison.
 The bait will lure the roaches in, then they will carry the poison back to their nests to help exterminate the roaches more quickly.

-There are a few natural alternatives to pesticides such as baking soda mixed with sugar.
+There are a few natural garden pest control alternatives to pesticides such as baking soda mixed with sugar to get rid of baby cockroaches.
 The sugar’s sweet smell will draw the cockroach to the mixture, then the baking soda will react with its stomach acid and kill it over time.

 Bay leaves also attract roaches.
-They look and smell like food but are poisonous for roaches once they consume the leaves.
+They look and smell like food but are poisonous to roaches once they consume the leaves.

 Also, cleaning with lemon juice can be a roach deterrent, as they do not like the smell of lemons.
 Try leaving some lemon rinds in corners or under cabinets, as well.